thebigfilecom/thebigfile-com-dev/roadmap/6_infrastructure/future/4_Public_Contributions_to_ICrepo.md

 is_community: false
 ---

-Currently the IC repo is open source but does not allow for contributions by the publicy community.
-This features aims to make the IC repository available for public contributions.
+Currently the BIG repo is open source but does not allow for contributions by the publicy community.
+This features aims to make the BIG repository available for public contributions.